nazarhktwitch/PyTorrent/README.md

 # PyTorrent

+# PYTHON-LIBTORRENT/LIBTORRENT STOP WORKING SO THIS PROJECT IS ABANDONED

 PyTorrent is a simple and feature-rich BitTorrent client written in Python.
 It allows users to download, upload, and manage torrents with support for DHT, PEX, encryption, speed control, RSS feeds, and a built-in chat feature.
 This project is perfect for learning about torrenting, networking, and working with the BitTorrent protocol.
 Features